theforeman/foreman_remote_execution/doc/source/design/index.md

 1. given I'm on a host details page
 1. when I click "Run remote command"
-1. then a user dialog opens with job invocation form, with prefiled targeting pointing to this particular host
+1. then a user dialog opens with job invocation form, with pre-filled targeting pointing to this particular host

 **Run a job from host index**